velev1/CSharp-Part-2/Topics/03. Methods/README.md

 ## 03. Methods
-What is a method?
-Why to use methods?
-Declaring and creating methods, Calling methods, Methods with parameters, Passing parameters, Returning values, Best practices.
+What is a class?
+What is an object?
+How to use the standard .NET classes?

 ## Resources